We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Before lamenting that this just won’t make things as smooth as you long for, remember that scrotum hair is a lot sparser than the dense forest situation that tends to grow on the pubis.

-To get a super smooth shave, a safety razor is a better choice — key word being “safety.”
+To get a super smooth shave, a safety razor is a better choice — the keyword being “safety.”
 Invest in a good one, or even a kit that’s got all the tools you’ll need for a close shave.

 Ready to buy?
 Here are a few popular tool options: